- Adult Required

 Time Extension for completing Eagle rank requirement due to COVID-19

 The Boy Scouts of America has approved two big temporary changes to advancement rules, in response to difficulties arising from the COVID-19 Novel Coronavirus.

-First: effectively immediately through September 30, 2020, local councils have the authority to grant extensions for Scouts to complete requirements for the ranks of Eagle Scout or Quartermaster, or the Venturing Summit Award.
+First: effectively immediately through December 31, 2020, local councils have the authority to grant up to three three-month extensions for Scouts to complete requirements for the ranks of Eagle Scout or Quartermaster, or the Venturing Summit Award.
 However, these local council extensions may only be granted if COVID-19 disruptions are the reason the Scout needs extra time to complete these requirements.

 To be clear, this extension would grant time to complete specific requirements impacted by COVID-19 disruptions – like completing the Eagle service project.
 Scouts BSA members must already hold the Life Scout rank in order to qualify for this specific extension.

-Second: now though September 30, 2020, BSA will accept electronic or digital signatures for youth applicants and unit approvals on these award applications.
+Second: until further notice, BSA will accept electronic or digital signatures for youth applicants and unit approvals on these award applications.
 This includes printing out the application document, signing it with a pen, scanning/taking a picture, and sending via email or other appropriate communication platform to the next person for signature.

 To request an extension that would give a Scout more time to complete Eagle requirements, please:

 - Make sure you enter the board of review date when you earned the Life rank

 - In the field titled, “Please provide a brief summary of circumstances…,” tell us why COVID-19 conditions are preventing you from completing all award requirements before your 18th birthday.
 Specify which requirements you are not able to complete because of COVID-19.

 - In the boxes below the “Please provide a brief summary of circumstances” field, you must fill in the space for parent’s and unit leader’s name, phone number, and email.
 Here’s an example of exactly what you need to fill out (and what you don’t).